aflaxman/dp_2020_census/plugged_text.md

 At the state level, there was TC error of $0.0$, as expected from the state TC invariant.
 (Figure 1)

-Error in stratified count varied similarly.
+Error in stratified count varied similarly; When
-When $\epsilon = 0.25$, the median absolute error in SC at the enumeration district level was 17 people, at the county level was 16 people, and at the state level was 18 people;
+$\epsilon = 0.25$, the median absolute error in SC at the enumeration district level was 17 people, at the county level was 16 people, and at the state level was 18 people;